Does Human Capital Matter?

 Human capital is the knowledge, skills, and abilities of your employees.
 Past research has shown that some of the most important aspects of human capital that drive company strategy and performance are the experiences, education, and training of managers.

 Take care of your people.
 Teach them to take care of each other and your customers.
 Once you develop this very specific human capital in them, don’t treat them like a commodity.
-Treat them like the performance of your firm depends on them, because it does.
+Treat them like your firm’s performance depends on them because it does.

 Bret L. Simmons, Ph.D., is an Associate Professor of Management at The University of Nevada, Reno.
 He earned his doctorate in Business Administration at Oklahoma State University.
 Bret blogs about leadership and social business at his website Positive Organizational Behavior.
 You can also find him on TwitterFacebook, and LinkedIn.